 Source: Julia Robinson, Loud, incessant, and indescribable: cicadas and their names, 2 March 2016

 Cicadas are classified in the order Hemiptera, then the Homoptera, although the Homoptera is considered an order in its own rights, in some publications it is designated as a suborder of the Hemiptera.
-They are members of the superfamily Cicadoidea, the Family Cicadidae, or in the case of two unusual Australia species Family Tettigarctidae.
+They are members of the superfamily Cicadoidea, the Family Cicadidae, or in the case of two unusual Australia species in the Family Tettigarctidae.
 The order Hemiptera include all insects with piercing and sucking mouth-parts, such as aphids and scale insects.

 Cicadas are mainly found in warm-temperate to tropical habitats.
 There are more than 300 species of cicadas in Australia (although there is suggested that there may be up to 1,000 species that have yet to be identified), most of whom belong to the one large family, the Cicadidae.
 There are about 1,500 species world-wide.